-The Maltese government is set to launch by March the new MPRP permanent residency program, a scheme that simplifies criteria and procedures for granting residency with the aim of attracting more foreign investment and competing with other European residency programs.
+The Maltese government has launched the MPRP permanent residency program, a scheme that simplifies criteria and procedures for granting residency with the aim of attracting more foreign investment and competing with other European residency programs.

 An example of an association to which it is possible to make this donation is the Mediterranean Academy of Culture, Technology and Trade NGO (Register VO No.0734) which aims to develop projects aimed at enhancing the Mediterranean area as a land of international cooperation, dialogue between peoples, human rights, sustainability and innovation.
 The Ngo MACTT is ready to value any donations, which by law must be recorded in the budget and intended exclusively for non-profit activities, but especially to welcome new volunteers and members interested in contributing in terms of ideas and projects to be developed, giving shape and life to their spirit of initiative, and ensuring the support of an “associative brand” registered and operating in Malta for five years.

 Returning to the MPRP residency program, here are the other conditions provided compared to the previous Golden Visa.